Miickka/portfolio/README.md

 ## Python

-### Google Data Analytics Professional Certificate Case study: How does a bike-share navigate speedy success? (*Undergoing project*)
+### Google Data Analytics Professional Certificate Case study: How does a bike-share navigate speedy success?
 [Check the repository](https://github.com/Miickka/capstone-google-certificate)

 In this case study, I am a junior data analyst working for a fictional company, Cyclistic, based in Chicago (USA).
 I was assigned with the question to answer: How do annual members and casual riders use Cyclistic bikes differently?
 After downloading the previous 12 months of data*, I merged everything into a single .csv file containing **more than 6 million rows**.
 In order to answer the business question, I've followed the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.